kubernetes/enhancements/keps/sig-node/127-user-namespaces/README.md

 The kubelet is spliting the host UID/GID space for different pods, to use for their user namespace mapping.
-The design allows for 65k pods per node, and the resource is limited in the alpha phase to the min between maxPods per node kubelet setting and 1024.
-This guarantees we are not inadvertly exhausting the resource.
+The design allows for 65k pods per node, and the resource is limited to maxPods per node (currently maxPods defaults to 110, it is unlikely we will reach the host limit).

 For container runtimes, they might use more disk space or inodes to chown the rootfs.
 This is if they chose to support this feature without relying on new